BxNxM/rpitools/PROGRAMMERS_GUIDE.md

 # RPITOOLS DEVELOPER GUIDE <a name="general"></a>

-Rpitools is a "hobby" middleware what was designed to setup, controll and maintain your system based on a central configuration `$RPITOOLS_CONFIG`, what you can access over `configeditor`.
+Rpitools is a "hobby" middleware what was designed to setup, controll and maintain your system based on a central configuration `$RPITOOLS_CONFIG`, what you can access with `configeditor`.

 The rpitools provides many possiblilites to collaborate, and integrate new application components into the system.
 Most of the central elements supports easy to use interfaces: